 In 2023, CDC’s Autism and Developmental Disabilities Monitoring (ADDM) Network reported that approximately 1 in 36 children in the United States are diagnosed with autism spectrum disorder (ASD).
 Autism spectrum disorder encompasses a range of linked conditions, singular symptoms and/or traits.
 By fostering the acceptance of our differences, we can embrace change to help improve opportunities for everyone with an autism spectrum disorder.

-Autism Awareness Month has been celebrated since 1972.
-This was the year when the Autism Society organized their first annual National Autistic Children’s Week.
-Overtime this week in April expanded to include the entire month, and is now April is recognized across the country as Autism Awareness Month.
+Autism Acceptance Month has been celebrated since 1972.
+This was the year when the Autism Society organized its first annual National Autistic Children’s Week.
+Over time, this week in April expanded to include the entire month, and now April is recognized across the country as Autism Acceptance Month.

 Request an Evaluation

 To request a Birth to Three Early Intervention evaluation you can:

 A) Call the toll-free intake phone number at Child Development Infoline 1-800-505-7000

 B) Complete the online referral form on the Birth to Three System web site www.birth23.org

 C) Download the referral form from the Birth to Three Website and Fax your referral to 1-800-571-6853